 Looking for a way to spread that gold over your pastures without the worry of reseeding weeds or re-introducing parasites and pathogens?
 Try the Newer Spreader.

 Tired of poop scooping?
 Is it hard on your body?
-Try a manure vacuum!
+Try a manure vacuum.
 Really, there is such a thing!
+The added bonus with a manure vacuum is that it easily breaks down the manure before going into the compost pile.
+This shortens the composting time and takes care of the O2 beast.

 Just so you know, clicking the above pictures and product links takes you to the product on the Riding Warehouse and Amazon websites.
 This makes shopping easy and convenient for you.
 We do get a little kick-back from items purchased, giving us resources to bring you more stories, but your price stays the same.
 It’s a win-win!
 Also for local riders you can order items online and request pick-up – during checkout – at the Riding Warehouse store in San Luis Obispo.
 Happy Trails!